Altra Industrial Motion Corp. (AIMC) Shares Down Despite Recent Market Volatility

 Robert W. Baird gave a rating of “Neutral” to AIMC, setting the target price at $62 in the report published on November 01st of the previous year.

-Volatility was left at 0.15%, however, over the last 30 days, the volatility rate increased by 0.13%, as shares surge +0.44% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +3.25% upper at present.
+Volatility was left at 0.19%, however, over the last 30 days, the volatility rate increased by 0.28%, as shares sank -0.15% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +2.86% upper at present.

 Stock Fundamentals for AIMC